birminghamurbanobservatory/public-data-hub/Walkthrough.md

 The `ancestorPlatforms: {includes: 'id-of-top-level-platform'}` bit ensures that we only get observations that have been collected by sensors whilst hosted on this platform.

-The `flag: {exists: false}` bit removes any observations that have been flagged as suspect in quality.
+The `flags: {exists: false}` bit removes any observations that have been flagged as suspect in quality.

 We'll need to process the server's response a bit to match up the observations with the correct sensor to show in the HTML.